chicio/chicio.github.io/_posts/2018-09-18-refactoring-if-chain-of-responsibility.md

 ---
-**An article written by my colleague [Francesco Bonfadelli](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli"), a senior Android, iOS and Backend developer @ lastminute.com group**
+**An article written by my colleague [Francesco Bonfadelli](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli"), a senior Android, iOS and Backend developer at [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group")**

 In this post I am going to describe a step by step process used to transform a nested if structure into a chain of responsibility.
 The purpose of this operation is to make the code easier to read, thus to change without introducing errors.